 FaultMod is a SKUA-GOCAD plugin for modeling faults, fault networks and related uncertainties.

-FaultMod contains algorithms to simulate stochastically fault networks given structural data (distributions for dimensions and orientation) and conditionning data (faults sticks).
+FaultMod contains algorithms to simulate stochastically fault and fracture networks given structural data (distributions for dimensions and orientation) and conditioning data (borehole intercepts, faults sticks or incomplete surfaces).
 Faults are modelled as implicit surfaces using StructuralLab in order to fit to the input faults sticks.
-The faults relations within a fault network are represented by a binary tree.
 The initial algorithm is described here : Stochastic simulations of fault networks in 3D structural modeling.

-More recently, we have revisited the fault association problemusing random graphs, see Structural Interpretation of Sparse Fault Data Using Graph Theory and Geological Rules, and proposed an nex graph-based simulation algorithm (Multi-scenario interpretations from sparse fault evidence using graph theory and geological rules).
+In 2017-2021, we have revisited the fault association problem using random graphs, see Structural interpretation of sparse fault data using graph theory and geological rules Fault data interpretation, and proposed an new graph-based simulation algorithm (Multi-scenario interpretations from sparse fault evidence using graph theory and geological rules).

 Stochastic fault downscaling